Time to buy stocks again, market mavens say

 Valuations of U.S. and European indexeshttps://reut.rs/2UgzxS8

-(Reporting by Thyagaraju Adinarayan and Sujata Rao, editing by Maiya Keidan and Jane Merriman)
+(Reporting by Thyagaraju Adinarayan and Sujata Rao, Additional reporting by Ira Iosebashvili; Editing by Maiya Keidan, Jane Merriman and Paul Simao)

 ((sujata.rao@thomsonreuters.com; +44 207 542 6176;))